 Add a staff notice.
 Staff notices are call-outs that appear about posts, and can be used to remind users of forum rules, call out an important post, and more.
-To all a staff notice before a post, click on the “…” to open the post controls, then he wrench to open the staff controls, and select “Add Staff Notice”.
+To add a staff notice before a post, click on the “…” to open the post controls, then the wrench to open the staff controls, and select “Add Staff Notice”.

 Set a topic timer.
 If the staff post doesn’t help, or discussion seems so heated that a reminder won’t help, you can “pause” the topic.
 Use the topic admin wrench to set a topic timer for auto-open.
 This will immediately close the topic, preventing new posts, and display a notice when the topic will reopen.

 On the Fibrolamellar Forum, moderators are not alone — but part of a larger team.
 This team includes other moderators, as well as site admins, and hopefully will include TL3/TL4 users.
 Regular and open communication between all of us is important.

 The Lounge: The lounge is a default category on all Discourse installs restricted to users TL3 or above.
 The lounge will eventually be a great place for the moderator team to communicate with the site’s trusted users.
 These users should be encouraged to share their thoughts and concerns with the site staff within this category.

 The staff category: The staff category is established today, and is restricted to site staff: moderators and admins only.
 The staff category is a great place for moderators to discuss and share what they’re seeing and doing within the site, as well as to document (and discuss how to improve) internal policies and procedures.